 Special projects are conducted as individual study under the supervision of an instructor.
 Projects may be undertaken in any area of automotive service with credit hours assigned based on level and amount of effort involved.

-Prerequisite: School Dean's approval.
 Academic Service Fee: \$30.00 per credit hour, as determined by course credit